Cardo-TheDev/linux-server-configuration/README.md

 # Linux-Server-Configuration

 ## About
-Take a baseline installation of a Linux server, on [Amazon Lightsail](https://lightsail.aws.amazon.com/), and prepare it to host a Python _Flask_ web applications.
-Make sure to install updates, secure the server from a number of attack vectors, configure the uncomplicated firewall (ufw), install and configure a database server (postgresql), and deploy the web applications onto it.
+Taking a baseline installation of a Linux server, on [Amazon Lightsail](https://lightsail.aws.amazon.com/), and preparing it to host a Python _Flask_ web applications.
+Making sure to install updates, secure the server from a number of attack vectors, configure the uncomplicated firewall (ufw), install and configure a database server (postgresql), and deploy the web applications onto it.

+Please do note that the url is no longer operational.
+This was only a _trial_ project!

 - IP Address: 54.93.243.84
 - SSH Port: 2200